-1. What is the stock valuation method to which your boy/girlfriend's father is referring, and what is its goal?
+1. What is the stock valuation method to which your father is referring, and what is its goal?

 Answer: Fundamental analysis.
 This is the detailed analysis of a firm's accounting statements and future prospects to determine its value.
 The goal is to choose shares that are undervalued - those whose share prices are less than their values.